osmocom/osmo-bts/README.md

 Known Limitations
 =================

-As of August 20, 2015, the following known limitations exist in this
+As of March 17, 2017, the following known limitations exist in this
 implementation:

 Common Core